mom-test

 1. The Mom Test Rules

-Core concept: Three simple rules that, when followed, make it impossible for even your most supportive loved ones to give you false validation.
-The rules shift conversations from opinion-gathering to fact-finding.
+Core concept: Three rules that make it impossible for even your most supportive loved ones to give you false validation, shifting conversations from opinion-gathering to fact-finding.

-Why it works: Opinions are worthless because people are unreliable predictors of their own future behavior.
-Past behavior is the only reliable data.
-By focusing on what people have actually done rather than what they say they would do, you extract facts that can genuinely inform product decisions.
+Why it works: People are unreliable predictors of their own future behavior, so opinions are worthless.
+Past behavior is the only reliable data and can genuinely inform product decisions.